smubita/ToolRental/Readme.md

 The Test Suite is under `src/tests`.
 It uses its own configuration file that is a clone of the one the main program runs on.

-There is a test class for each of three of the java classes.
+There is a test class for each of four of the java classes.
 The tests required by the assignment are in the class `DemonstationSecenariosTest`.

 Thank you!
 Contact me with comments at `stephen.mubita@gmail.com`.